 - Granny Smith – A canonical pie apple, it holds its shape beautifully.
 Their flavor can fall a bit flat in a pie, and they’re best mixed with other varieties.

-- Johnagold – This apple tastes exactly like fall, and one bit and you know what apple pie should taste like.
+- Jonagold – This apple tastes exactly like fall, and one bite and you know what apple pie should taste like.
 They don’t store that well, so bake them into pie quickly.
 Consider mixing with Granny Smith for a balanced pie.

 - Northern Spy – A new England regional favorite, these apples store well into winter.
 They have a firm texture and nice acidity even after months of storage, and I use them for pies mid-winter.